zowe/docs-site/docs/user-guide/install-zowe-smpe.md

 Please note the following points:

-  * If you want to install Zowe into its own SMP/E environment, consult the SMP/E manuals for instrcutions on creating and initializing the SMPCSI and SMP/E control data sets.
+  * If you want to install Zowe into its own SMP/E environment, consult the SMP/E manuals for instructions on creating and initializing the SMPCSI and SMP/E control data sets.

   * You can use the sample jobs that are provided to perform part or all of the installation tasks.
 The SMP/E jobs assume that all DDDEF entries that are required for SMP/E execution have been defined in appropriate zones.